MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5701.md

 The *Item Substitutions* report shows substitute items that are set up to be used instead of another item in case that the latter is not available.

-The report displays information such as View, No., Substitute Type, Substitute Nos, Description, Unit Cost, Quantity on Hand, Base Unit of Measure, Interchangeable, and Conditional.
+The report displays information such as No., Substitute Type, Substitute Nos, Description, Unit Cost, Quantity on Hand, Base Unit of Measure, Interchangeable, and Conditional.

 ## Use cases